kayprateek/Hospital-Management/README.md

 # Hospital-Management
-Manage and search hospital patient records using queue and stack data structures in C language
+Manage and search hospital patient records using queue and linked list data structures in C language

 # Features